Retro jerseys: From fan object to valuable collector's item

 • Original washing labels increase the value by up to 30%.

 • Yellowed numbers?
-Not always a dealbreaker—collectors accept patina for extremely rare pieces.
+Not always a dealbreaker – collectors accept patina on extremely rare pieces.

 1.5 Pop cultural influence

-• Jerseys worn in movies or iconic moments (z.B.
-Maradona's blue white jersey at Napoli), are worth their weight in gold.
+• Jerseys that were worn in films or iconic moments (z.BMaradona's blue and white jersey (at Napoli), are worth their weight in gold.

-2. The magic of handcraft: Why 80s jerseys are fascinating
+2. The magic of handcraft: Why 80s jerseys are so fascinating

-"Everything used to be better" – at least when it comes to craftsmanship.
-An original Bulls jersey from the 80s you can recognize:
+"Everything was better in the old days" – at least when it came to craftsmanship.
+An original Bulls jersey You can recognize those from the 80s by:

-• Noticeable embroidery: every star, every logo thread was sewn on individually.
+• Noticeable embroidery: Every star, every logo thread was individually sewn on.

-• Irregularities: No two jerseys looked exactly the same – small variations make them authentic.
+• Irregularities: No two jerseys looked exactly the same – small variations make it authentic.

-• Material authenticity: Cotton blend instead of today's synthetic material – breathes better, but stains more quickly.
+• Material authenticity: Cotton blend instead of today's plastic – breathed better, but stained faster.

-Surprise: Some collectors swear by the "smell test."
-Genuine vintage jerseys smell of time—not of the factory.
+Surprise: Some collectors swear by the "smell test".
+Genuine vintage jerseys smell of time – not of a factory.

 3. Price puzzle: How much is nostalgia worth to you?